harnesscloud/ansible-deployment-harness/README.md

 session/login as the oarsub command, and you should not exit this session until you are done with your reservation.
-The final option gives some information about what you want to reserve, in this case 3 nodes, all on the same cluster, for 4 hours.
+The final option gives some information about what you want to reserve, in this case 3 nodes, all on the same cluster, with a /22 subnet, for 4 hours.
 It is very important to follow the grid5000 user guidelines for acceptable usage when deciding on a number of nodes and how long you want the reservation for:

     https://www.grid5000.fr/mediawiki/index.php/Grid5000:UserCharter